 Customers in areas upgraded with fiber optic cables will experience high-speed internet connections that will allow busy homes with multiple IP-connected devices to access streaming services with high-bandwidth content, faster photo and video uploads, better ping rates for gamers that will allow more interactivity, among others.

 As much as possible, Globe would like to make the experience seamless to its customers.
 There may be changes in specific areas while the network build is being done.
 However, in general, mobile and internet services should not be affected while Globe technical teams are working onsite.
 Underground deployment of fiber optics may cause community disruptions such as unsightly diggings, vehicular traffic, among others.
 Over-the-air deployment of fiber optics will have minimal impact on communities concerned.

 This initiative will significantly improve data connectivity of the country in general, which will allow millions of Filipinos to gain access to high-speed internet while enhancing the Globe network's disaster resiliency.
 This will ensure stability of internet service, which is necessary in driving economic growth as more industries and sectors apply ICT technologies in their operations.

 For updates on the network program in your area, please visit this page regularly.

-Find out if your area is included in the upcoming 3G upgrade activities.
+Find out if your area is included in the upcoming 3G and LTE upgrade activities.